 - ALL A. Basic positions may vary, depending upon play situations, team formations, the field and weather conditions.
 Always box in the play.
-Avoid positions that may cause scrambling to avoid interference with players. - B. Be in a position 12 to 14 yards deep and 12-14 yards wide from the original position of the ball, where you may comfortably see the ball and backs except flankers, or a man in motion toward you.
-Usual position on long or open side of field behind the deepest back or backs in position to see the snap.
-May work on the throwing arm side of the quarterback if desired. - C .
-Check the offensive formation and count the offensive players. - D. Check the set backs and quarterback for illegal motion, the ball at the snap; and assist the U if there is movement of restricted linemen.

-- E. Alignment is variable according to formations of both teams avoiding position which will interfere with linebackers.
-Adjust distance behind the defensive line according to width of Team A's formation and, except on goal line or try situations be at least five, and no more than ten yards deep.
+Avoid positions that may cause scrambling to avoid interference with players. - R B. Be in a position 12 to 14 yards deep and 12 to 14 yards wide of the original position of the ball, where you may comfortably see the ball and backs except flankers, or a man in motion toward you.
+Usual position should be on the throwing arm side of the quarterback. - C. Check the offensive formation and count the offensive players. - D. Check the backs and quarterback for illegal motion, the ball at the snap; and assist the U if there is movement of restricted linemen. - E. Alignment is variable according to formations of both teams avoiding position that may interfere with players.
+Adjust distance behind the defensive line according to width of Team A's formation and, except on goal line or try situations be at least five, but no more than ten yards deep.
 Whenever possible coordinate your position with that of the R for best coverage of interior line play.
 Read point of attack and your interior linemen.
-Know the ineligibles and where a forward pass first strikes anything. - H, L F. In the neutral zone extended and WIDE, stay out of bounds, off the sideline.
+Know the ineligibles and where a forward pass first strikes anything. - F. In the neutral zone extended and WIDE, out of bounds, off the sideline.
+Do not setup inside the 9-yard marks on your side.
 Adjust to the formation.
 Indicate offensive line of scrimmage by an extended foot, don't exaggerate.
 Take final position astride the neutral zone.
 Hand signals shall be used to indicate when the Team A player closest to you, on your side, is off the line of scrimmage.
-If Team A has an unbalanced line, the flank official who has four (or more) linemen on his side may so indicate by putting his open hand to the side of his face. - G. For a snap at your inbounds line, be out of bounds, off the sideline. - H. Responsible for legality of motion man whenever he is on your side of the snapper (in any) direction) at the snap.
-DOES NOT RELIEVE OPPOSITE OFFICIAL FROM MAKING OBVIOUS CALL! - I. Be aware of the importance of assisting R in marking forward progress behind the neutral zone, particularly when goal line is involved. - J. Flank officials must be aware of all wide players to their sides blocking back toward the ball (possible illegal block below waist, clip, etc.).
+If Team A has an unbalanced line, the flank official who has four (or more) linemen on his side may so indicate by putting his open hand to the side of his face. - H, L H. Responsible for legality of motion man whenever he is on your side of the snapper (in any direction), until the snap.
+DOES NOT RELIEVE OPPOSITE OFFICIAL FROM MAKING OBVIOUS CALL! - I. Be aware of the importance of assisting R in marking forward progress behind the neutral zone, particularly when goal line is involved. - B J. Take position slightly behind deepest defensive back, approximately 20 to 25 yards beyond scrimmage line.
+Favor the open side or middle of the field.
+Adjust to flankers and possible receivers.
+Be on the side of the tight end if only one.